 Presently we are in a mobile-dominant world and this year Google has reported that 52% of search traffic and most of the shopping traffic we get from mobile devices.
 This way a compatible web design has become imperative and in April 2015, Mobilegeddon brought a big change in the marketing world as it has put responsive and mobile websites at the forefront of a marketer's mind.

-Now with Google's mobile-friendly algorithm everyone expects the sites to be compatible, however that's just not the case as most of marketers don't own mobile-optimized websites for mobile even though there is an increase in search traffic and the effect on rankings.
+Now with Google's mobile-friendly algorithm, everyone expects the sites to be compatible, however, that's just not the case as most of the marketers don't own mobile-optimized websites for mobile even though there is an increase in search traffic and the effect on rankings.

-Here we offer certain principle of mobile web design:
+Here we offer a certain principle of mobile web design:

-Keep in mind that the kind of questions you require don't need too much input from users as it's necessary to utilize various field types in your form, like dropdowns, checkboxes and calendars.
+Simplify Form Fields Keep in mind that the kind of questions you require don't need too much input from users as it's necessary to utilize various field types in your form, like dropdowns, checkboxes, and calendars.
 These become necessary when you type in payment or shipping information, and booking travel.